 To illustrate the distinction between the different conceptions of law—“mitzvah” in the Torah and in Second Temple period halakhic texts, as opposed to “halakhah” among the Tannaitic sages—Halbertal likens the normative field to a topographical map, in which the density and distribution of elevation lines differ from region to region:

 A layout of the law in the form of a map will make apparent that the level of proximity of rules is not uniform; there are sparse areas and there are areas where the normative activity is hectic and the area becomes saturated with instructions.
-In order to define a particular normative space correctly and not just as a mitzvah, it is necessary to cross a certain threshold of proximity of provisions whose condensation will mark an area saturated with rules
+In order to define a particular normative space correctly and not just as a mitzvah, it is necessary to cross a certain threshold of proximity of provisions whose condensation will mark an area saturated with rules.

-The principle proposed by Halbertal for defining “halakhah” as a legal phenomenon is the creation of a thick network of executive orders (in cases where the Sages make an existing mitzvah or duty into a “halakhic field”), or alternatively (in cases of emergence of a new duty), addition of normative volume, which defines and instructs its mode of execution.
+The principle proposed by Halbertal for defining “halakhah” as a legal phenomenon is the creation of a thick network of instructions (in cases where the Sages make an existing mitzvah or duty into a “halakhic field”), or alternatively (in cases of emergence of a new duty), addition of normative volume, which defines and instructs its mode of execution.

-Halbertal goes on to point out the mechanism that brings about normative condensation, which consists of the same factors that accelerate development and expand the “halakhic organism.”
+Halbertal goes on to point out the mechanism that brings about normative ‘thickening’, which consists of the same factors that accelerate development and expand the “halakhic organism.”
 He identifies three areas into which halakhah extends.
 According to Halbertal, halakhah begins as an attempt to formulate a systematic conceptualization of the basic components of the mitzvah.
-Halakhic work in this area does not involve filling normative lacunae, but rather the conceptualization of customary practices, which in turn allows for a systematic understanding of their components.
+Halakhic work in this area does not involve filling normative lacunae, but rather the conceptualization of existing customary practices, which in turn allows for a systematic understanding of their components.
 Thus, the halakhah establishes initial definitions that delimit the nature of the duty.
 Sometimes, once a conceptualization is formed, it may bring about a change in practice.
 The conceptualization, which by its very nature is abstract, makes it possible to produce a systematic structure incorporating a variety of halakhic contexts.

 The areas that follow go beyond performance of the basic elements of the mitzvah.
 The second area deals with what are known in legal theory as “hard cases.”
 These cases involve questions or situations that do not arise in the normal performance of the mitzvah, and for which it is therefore likely that no guidance or even prior thinking were available.
 The formulation of instructions in such cases applies only to those relatively rare cases in which the question arises.
 Halbertal believes that the preoccupation with extreme situations was borne out of the halakhic discourse itself; that is, the impetus for the emergence of this normative field was an independent interest in the concept, regardless of its practical applicability.
 Halakhic discussion of this kind made it possible to formulate an imaginary substitute for the real world, by engaging in theoretical possibilities.

 The third area to which halakhah extends is definition of aspects of performance of the mitzvah which were previously open and flexible, because the mitzvah could be performed even without defining these elements formally.
 However, once certain areas have been defined and formalized in a network of instructions, they are then interpreted for almost every application of the mitzvah.
 Unlike the previous area, here Halbertal finds an additional catalyst for the formation of halakhah: In this realm, the instructions are aimed at shaping the world of action.
-Their purpose is to alter the real world and shape it into proper patterns.
+Their purpose is to shape tangible reality and bring it closer to its desired state.
 The provisions extending to this area are meant to give expression to interests and values, to direct the nature of human activity and its consequences.